Fundacio-i2CAT/LRSIM/README.md

   - Novel topological routing scheme with hierarchical addressing
   - Easy extension for custom routing algorithms

-### What LRSIM Does Not Do
+### What LEOPath Does Not Do

-LRSIM focuses on **network topology and routing state generation**, not full protocol stack simulation.
+LEOPath focuses on **network topology and routing state generation**, not full protocol stack simulation.
 It does not simulate:
 - Complete network protocol stacks (TCP/IP, application layers)
 - Packet-level processing and queueing
 - Physical layer details (modulation, coding, interference)

-For packet-level simulations, LRSIM's forwarding state output can be integrated with network simulators like NS-3 (as demonstrated in Hypatia), enabling end-to-end performance evaluation when needed.
+For packet-level simulations, LEOPath's forwarding state output can be integrated with network simulators like NS-3 (as demonstrated in Hypatia), enabling end-to-end performance evaluation when needed.

 ## Prerequisites